IntentSoftware/docs/articles/how-to-guides/use-stereotypes/use-stereotypes.md

 }
 ```

-You may find that in order to use the `GetSerializable` method, you need to add the namespace `MyModules.Entities.Api` as part of your declarations.
+You may find that in order to use the `GetSerializable` method, you need to add the namespace `MyModules.Entities.Api` as part of your namespace declarations.

 Make sure to compile your module project before continuing.